cdpadilla42/chrisdpadilla.com/_posts/esmmigration.md

 ---
-title: ESM Blues and Jest
+title: Caught In the ESM Migration
 tags:
   - Tech
-date: '2023-02-10T10:35:07.322Z'
+date: '2023-02-13T10:35:07.322Z'
 ---

-I just realized my issue last week was actually due to being caught in the great migration from ESM to CJS support:
+I was having issues with integrating packages in Jest last week and realized it's partly due to being caught in the great migration from CommonJS to ESM support:

 This [ESM FAQ](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) and discussion was listed on Remark's readme.
 Clearly, the topic is a hot button one.